-Recommended for Restaurants with Michelin Stars because: Nahm continually sets a standard for authentic haute cuisine Thai food.
+Recommended for Restaurants with Michelin Stars because: For creative presentation and taste, Nahm is a solid Michelin-starred choice.

 This classy French restaurant on the top floor of The Oriental Hotel is a Bangkok institution, and the second Michelin Guide to Bangkok made it one of only four restaurants to get two stars.
 Fois gras and roasted Sisteron rack of lamb are just some of the menu highlights prepared by the visiting French master chefs in residence here, all taken in amidst elegance with views of the Chao Phraya River to boot.
 While dinner here is an absolute bank breaker, the set lunch provides a way for paupers to dine like princes and indulge in Bangkok's most sophisticated restaurant.
 An appetizer, entree, and dessert set menu goes for the steal of 1500 baht and introduces you to some world class cuisine.